Stephen Roach (footballer)

-Stephen Hartley Roach (born 20 June 1958) is a former Australian rules footballer who played with Richmond, Collingwood and St Kilda in the Victorian Football League (VFL).
+Stephen Hartley Roach (Steve) (born 20 June 1958) is a former Australian rules footballer who played with Richmond, Collingwood and St Kilda in the Victorian Football League (VFL).
+He is also a musician and singer songwriter based in Melbourne Australia.

-Roach, a utility from Jordanville, played just two senior games for Richmond in 1978.
-He did however finish third in Gardiner Medal voting for his efforts in the reserves.
-The utility made his way to Collingwood in 1979 and with the club making the grand final in both of his two seasons, Roach found it difficult to command regular selection.
-After playing briefly with St Kilda, Roach went on to become captain and coach of the Oakleigh Football Club.
+Roach, a utility from Jordanville, played two senior games for Richmond in 1978.
+He finished third in Gardiner Medal voting for his efforts in the reserves.
+The utility made his way to Collingwood in 1979 and with the club making the grand final in both of his two seasons and several serious injuries, Roach found it difficult to command regular selection and played only 4 senior games at the club.
+Stephen played 2 senior games at St Kilda in 1981, Roach then went to the Victorian Football Association, (VFA) and played at Oakleigh F.C. for 5 years and Box Hill for 1 year.
+Roach was captain and coach of the Oakleigh Football Club in 1985 and 1986.